 You can sign up for SafetyWing insurance any time you want, even if your trip has already started.

-The insurance is available for purchase in 180 countries and you can purchase it on behalf the whole group or family traveling with you.
+The insurance is available for purchase in 180 countries and you can purchase it on behalf of the whole group or family travelling with you.

 Just choose your specific travel dates or if you travel constantly like me, you can subscribe and let it renew automatically every 28 days for only US$ 37.